tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

 }
 ```

-The `oldest_item` and `newest_item` fields of the reply report the cursors of
+The `oldest` and `newest` fields of the reply report the cursors of the oldest
-the oldest and newest items (of any kind) recorded in the event log at the time
+and newest items (of any kind) recorded in the event log at the time of the
-of the reply, or are `""` if the log is empty.
+reply, or are `""` if the log is empty.

 The `data` field contains the type-specific event datum.
 The datum carries any
 ABCI events that may have been defined.